Jimmy Lee Gray: Execution

-In 1977, Grey's own mother, disgusted with her son, pleaded for the state of Mississippi to execute him.
+In 1977, Gray's own mother, disgusted with her son, pleaded for the state of Mississippi to execute him.
 She wrote to the Mississippi Supreme Court, and governor Cliff Finch, asking for Mississippi to avoid showing any mercy for her son.
+She told a reporter, "I have a 2 1/2-year-old granddaughter.
+I kept thinking what that baby went through...
+It was a horrible thing."

 Gray was executed on September 2, 1983, in Mississippi's gas chamber.
 This was the first use of the gas chamber since 1964.
 He became the first person to be executed in Mississippi since 1976, when capital punishment was reinstated.

 His last meal consisted of burritos and enchiladas with refried beans and rice.
 He also ate strawberries, salad and milk.
 A pizza was a part of the meal too, brought by ministers with whom he ate his last meal.
 Prison officials said Gray ate "heartily", sharing the massive meal with the ministers, and when they were finished he was given a Protestant communion.

 At the time of Gray's execution, the gas chamber used in Mississippi had a vertical steel pole directly behind the inmate's chair.
 While he was restrained in the chair, there was no headrest or strap used to restrain Gray's head.
 This gave his head a full range of motion.

 Given the opportunity to make a final statement, he declined.
 At 12:10a.m. the lever was pulled dropping cyanide pellets into sulfuric acid beneath his chair.
 The ensuing reaction produced a plume of hydrogen cyanide gas that rose upwards around Gray.
 As Gray began breathing in the toxic gas, he began making faces of discomfort, eventually turning to grotesque contortions of distress.
 By the 1 minute mark, his head slumped forward.
 Shortly after this, he suddenly threw his head back, bashing it into the metal bar behind the chair.
 He then began thrashing his head around, striking the iron bar repeatedly.
 Each time he did this, an audible clang would be heard in the witness room.
 He gasped, and convulsed strenuously.
 He stiffened.
 His head lurched back.
 His eyes widened, and he strained as much as the straps that held him to the chair would allow.
 He unquestionably appeared to be in pain.
 As the execution approached the 8-minute mark, Gray's eyes were rolled in the back of his head and his mouth was foaming.
 Officials decided to clear the observation room at 12:18 am after the gas had been released, because of Gray's injuries.
 Gray was pronounced dead a few minutes later.